jbossios/ATLAS_FCS_RegressionWithKeras/README.md

 Submit condor jobs for a given version (Versions+Particle) with *Submit.py*:
 - **Before submitting, choose where outputs will be located with BasePATH.**
+  - This will be used to check if outputs are already available, this is helpful to resend jobs for only those which were not successful
-- Set Test to True to check how many jobs need to be sent (no job will actually be sent).
+- Set Test to True to check how many jobs need to be sent (no job will actually be sent)
 - Logs will be written in *Logs/{Version}/*
 - Follow jobs with condor_q
   - Condor tips: